-In South Australia, the Spent Convictions Act 2009 sets out the law on when a conviction is not disclosed on your criminal record.
-A spent conviction is a conviction that can’t be disclosed and will not show on a police record check.
+A spent conviction is a conviction that does not have to be disclosed and will not show on a police check.
 A conviction is spent immediately if a court finds an offence proved or a defendant guilty but orders that no conviction is recorded against them.
 Otherwise, it can be spent if the conviction is pardoned or quashed, or the qualification period has lapsed.
+In South Australia, the Spent Convictions Act 2009 sets out the law on when a conviction is spent.

 If a person is convicted of an offence in another state or territory of Australia it will be spent in South Australia under the rules that would apply in the convicting state.
 If the conviction was imposed overseas, it will be considered as if it were a conviction for a similar offence in South Australia.
 The conviction is immediately spent if there is no similar offence.

-Some agencies are also able to access the information.
-These include police, the parole board, immigration authorities and intelligence and security agencies.
+Some agencies are also able to access information about a person’s spent convictions.
+These include the police, the parole board, immigration authorities and intelligence and security agencies.
 The exclusions may not apply if the conviction is immediately spent or has been quashed or the person has been granted a pardon for the offence or if an application has been granted by a magistrate.
 Applications can only be made in respect of exclusions relating to the care of children or vulnerable people and those associated with character tests.
 The enforcement of any breaches of court orders (including fines) or any disqualifications or demerit points imposed are not affected.